 Given the fatality rate for truck crashes, it is especially important that truck drivers keep their eyes and their minds on the roads to avoid disaster.

 Fatigue affects tens of thousands of truck drivers across the country and is arguably the most common cause of late-night trucking accidents.
 Trucking companies push drivers to make their quotas on time, causing many truck drivers to work past the legal limit.

 Legally, truck drivers are limited to 11 hours of driving without rest.
 However, many push this even farther, creating an Hours of Service (HoS) violation.
 Fatigued drivers pushed to their limits represent an enormous risk as their vehicles are, on average, ten times heavier than passenger cars around them.

 While truck drivers may have timetables to keep, they also have a responsibility to drive safely and avoid accidents.

 If you or someone you love suffered serious injuries or even wrongful death in a trucking accident, you may have a case.
-If you’d like an experienced Denver auto injury attorney from Springer & Steinberg to evaluate your claim, please call (303) 861-2800 or send us an email.
+If you’d like an experienced Denver truck accident lawyer from Springer & Steinberg to evaluate your claim, please call (303) 861-2800 or send us an email.